RikkaApps/websites/storage_redirect/guide/tutorial.md

 ## What happens when isolation is enabled?

-Suppose there is an application ExampleApp (package name is `com.example`).
+Assuming there is an application called ExampleApp (the package name is `com.example`).
 It uses an SDK that abuses storage (assuming it will create `bad_sdk` folder).
-Then after granting it storage permission, your storage space will look like this.
+Then after granting ExampleApp storage permission, your storage space will look like this.

 ```
 /storage/emulated/0